 Start meandering on rue des Martyrs from Église Notre-Dame-de-Lorette.
 As with all Paris market streets, allow plenty of time to smell gorgeous bouquets, purchase fresh figs from Africa and admire the sunny lemons from Spain.
 Stop at one of the bustling bistros or cafés and indulge in a scoop of vegan ice cream.
 There is even a carousel near Avenue Trudaine.

 And why is this Paris street called rue des Martyrs?
 As legend has it, Saint-Denis, the first Bishop of Paris, was beheaded and carried his head all the way to Montmartre.
 (Side note: it’s all uphill… ) His statue stands where he is believed to have washed his severed head in one of my favourite Paris squares, Square Suzanne Buisson.
 Of course, the French dedicated a church to Saint-Denis.
-The Saint-Denis Basilica north of Paris is where he is buried.
+The Saint-Denis Basilica north of Paris is where he is buried along with the French monarchs.

 Paris Streets, Getting To rue des Martyrs: